sebastiaanluca/laravel-helpers/README.md

 ### carbonize

-Create a Carbon datetime object from a string.
+Create a Carbon datetime object from a string or return a new object referencing the current date and time.

 Requires the [nesbot/carbon](https://github.com/briannesbitt/Carbon) package.